yasirkula/UnitySimpleFileBrowser/.github/README.md

 		// Path: C:\Users
 		// Icon: default (folder icon)
 		FileBrowser.AddQuickLink( "Users", "C:\\Users", null );

+		// !!!
+Uncomment any of the examples below to show the file browser !!!

-		// Show a save file dialog
+		// Example 1: Show a save file dialog using callback approach
 		// onSuccess event: not registered (which means this dialog is pretty useless)
 		// onCancel event: not registered
 		// Save file/folder: file, Allow multiple selection: false